declare-lab/RECCON/README.md

-# Recognizing Emotion Cause in Conversations
+# RECCON: Recognizing Emotion Cause in Conversations

 This repository contains the dataset and the pytorch implementations of the models from the paper [RECCON: A Dataset for Recognizing Emotion Cause in CONversations](./RECCON.pdf).